futurestudio/hapi-pulse/README.md

 ## Introduction
 A hapi plugin that gracefully stops the hapi server on `SIGINT`.
+This is a great combination with **PM2** to accomplish zero-downtime deployments!

 This serves existing requests before closing the connection and stopping the hapi server process.